hakk-dev/dns-observer/README.md

  * [miekg's DNS](https://github.com/miekg/dns)
  * [spf13's viper](https://github.com/spf13/viper)
  * [Google's uuid](https://github.com/google/uuid)
 *Note: This is not associated nor an official Google project.
-Or any of the above mentiond for that matter.*
+Or any of the above mentioned for that matter.*